iamkirankumaryadav/SQL/DQL.md

 HAVING | Filters grouped results based on a specified condition.
 BETWEEN | Returns data within a range of values.
 IN | Returns data within a list of values.
+ANY | Compare a value to any value returned by a subquery.
+ALL | Compare a value to all values returned by a subquery.
 LIKE | Returns data similar to the given pattern (Using Wildcard) IS NULL | Returns null values.
 IS NOT NULL | Returns not null values.